 Determining if CBD is Expired

 Another question that might come up is “Does CBD oil expire?”
 As mentioned above, there are telltale signs to look for when you just aren’t quite sure.
 When you purchase from a respected manufacturer, specific precautions have more than likely been taken to extend the life of your CBD product.
 For example, many manufacturers choose dark green glass bottles for packaging, to assist in eliminating exposure to sunlight.
 Additionally, the extraction method is equally important, as CO2 extraction is looked at as the gold standard and will also assist in extending the shelf life.

 Proper Storage of CBD

-Finally, many want to know how long does CBD oil last once opened.
+Finally, many want to know how long CBD oil will last once opened.
 This really comes down to how it’s stored.
 Beyond everything discussed earlier, you’ll want to avoid heat, moisture, and excessive exposure to air.
 Storing oil in a cabinet or drawer is sufficient; soft gels and capsules should stay in the original container if at all possible and remain in an airtight seal.
 Tincture bottles should be stored upright and don’t forget to close them tightly because the air can lead to quicker oxidation.
 Lastly, avoid storing your products on a windowsill, near the oven, radiator, or stove, and definitely don’t leave it in your car.

 Whatever the method, if you decide to try CBD, or you are a seasoned user, we encourage you to try Cannafyl.
 As a trusted, award-winning brand, your health is our priority.
 Visit our shop page to check out our options.

 Brookings.edu: The Farm Bill, Hemp Legalization and the Status of CBD: An Explainer